Safeguarding the richness of life, for the benefit of us all

 Stewarding nature is more effective and efficient when fueled by knowledge of the Earth as a system.

-NASA’s bird’s eye view, and the people who make sense of that information, offer resources that can accelerate biodiversity conservation for the benefit of us all.
+NASA’s bird’s eye view, and the people who make sense of that information, offer resources that can accelerate biodiversity conservation.

 To safeguard life on Earth, we must work together to significantly accelerate biodiversity conservation fueled by knowledge of the Earth as a system.